fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 In that respect, we'll look into how to secure a Fleek Node with TLS certificates provided by Let's Encrypt, by harnessing the knowledge provided in our [Running a node in a Docker container](fleek-network-running-a-node-in-a-docker-container) guide.
 We'll look into how to set up our custom domain in the Nginx configuration, generate dummy certificates, and finally real certificates to understand how the certificate automation is handled to mitigate issues, such as expiration.

-The knowledge demonstrated here should be useful and can be easily applied to native setups (none Docker).
+The knowledge demonstrated here should be useful and can be easily applied to native setups (not Docker).
 As some troubleshooting and differences are found in different systems, we'll stick with our Docker Stack for that matter and simplicity!

 If you have any feedback or questions join [our community Discord](https://discord.gg/fleekxyz) channel!